Magnetism is a fundamental part of life. It plays a role in bird migration, fish navigation, and other phenomena.

 Hapbee uses proprietary ultra-low radio frequency energy technology (ulRFE®) that emulates specific magnetic fields to produce desired feelings in the body (i.e. Happy, Alert, Focus, Relax, Calm and Sleepy).
 The Hapbee AC100 generates these sensations by delivering precise low-power electromagnetic signals.
 The Hapbee Companion App for iOS and Android controls play, allowing you to choose how you feel anytime, anywhere.

-EMulate Therapeutics uses a specialized liquid helium cooled, Superconducting Quantum Interference Device (SQUID) magnetometer to detect “real-time” changes in the magnetic environment (10-15 Tesla) of solvated molecules of interest.
+EMulate Therapeutics uses a specialized liquid helium-cooled, Superconducting Quantum Interference Unit (SQUID) magnetometer to detect “real-time” changes in the magnetic environment (10-15 Tesla) of solvated molecules of interest.
 Temporal data, representing changes in the SQUID magnetic environment, are analyzed and stored, and can be used to “play” a magnetic field environment.

-SQUID magnetometers are currently the only devices capable of the extreme sensitivity, accuracy, and broad banded performance necessary for the real-time detection of magnetic field events associated with the movement of electrostatic surface potentials.
+SQUID magnetometers are currently the only products capable of the extreme sensitivity, accuracy, and broad-banded performance necessary for the real-time detection of magnetic field events associated with the movement of electrostatic surface potentials.

 From its molecular SQUID research, EMulate creates a range of very precise magnetic signals.
 Hapbee then takes these signals and, after preliminary safety testing with animals, conducts blinded tests with a small group of users to identify which signals perform best.
 A behavioral evaluation is used upon conclusion of the blinded tests to select signals to move forward in Hapbee’s development process.